semihnoir/Huawei-Native-GApps-Magisk/README.md

 3. [MagiskHidePropsConf](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf)

 **Steps on MagiskHidePropsConf**
+1. Install 1-MagiskHidePropsConf-v6.1.2.zip from Magisk then reboot.
+2. Open Termux or another terminal app and send su command, allow permission and after that send props.
-1. Change your device fingerprint to Huawei P20  EML-L09
+3. Change your device fingerprint to Huawei P20  EML-L09.
-2. Enable device simulation and set it to Huawei P20 EML-L09
+4. Enable device simulation and set it to Huawei P20 EML-L09.

 **Let's Setup Google Apps**

-1. Install 1-Huawei-Native-GApps.zip module in to Magisk.
+1. Install 2-Huawei-Native-GApps.zip module in to Magisk.
-2. Restart your device.
+2. Reboot your device.
-3. Install 2-PrebuiltGmsCore.apk file.
+3. Install 3-PrebuiltGmsCore.apk file.
 4. Add your Google Account.
 5. Enjoy!